 Relationships – the ability to develop and maintain effective relationships with a wide range of clients, colleagues, organizations, and communities.
-The ability to manage difficult communication.

 Individual-Cultural Diversity – awareness, sensitivity, and skill in working professionally with diverse individuals, groups, and communities.
 The ability to acquire cultural knowledge of oneself and to understand complex dimensions of culture in others and to use that knowledge effectively in psychological work.

 Assessment & Diagnosis – the ability to assess and diagnose problems, capabilities, and issues.
-The ability to assess using a variety of methods and to communicate findings clearly and constructively.

 Outcome Evaluation - the ability to evaluate the progress of one’s own activities and to use this information to improve one’s own clinical effectiveness.